KxSystems/mqtt/README.md

 Linux, MacOS and Windows users should complete the following steps

-1. Download the latest release of the `paho.mqtt.c` C api for MQTT available [here](https://github.com/eclipse/paho.mqtt.c/releases) for your system architecture.
+1. Download the latest release of the `paho.mqtt.c` C api for your system architecture, available [here](https://github.com/eclipse/paho.mqtt.c/releases).
 2. Unzip this release and move to a location appropriate for your system.
-3. Set an environment variable `$PAHO_HOME/%PAHO_HOME%` which points to the location of the installed and unzipped release.
+3. Set an environment variable `$PAHO_HOME/%PAHO_HOME%` pointing to the location of the installed and unzipped release.

 #### ARM 32 build

-For 32-bit arm builds there is currently no prebuilt releases available, as such a user is required to build the PAHO C api from source following the instructions [here](https://github.com/eclipse/paho.mqtt.c/blob/master/README.md#cross-compilation)
+For 32-bit arm systems, there are currently no prebuilt releases available.
+As such, a user is required to build the PAHO C api from source following the instructions [here](https://github.com/eclipse/paho.mqtt.c/blob/master/README.md#cross-compilation).

 ### Interface build and install

 #### Linux/MacOS/Arm 32-bit

-In order to successfully build and install this interface the following environment variables must be set
+In order to successfully build and install this interface, the following environment variables must be set

 1. `PAHO_HOME` = Location of a paho mqtt C api release
-2. `QHOME` = Location of the q executable
+2. `QHOME` = Q installation directory (directory containing `q.k`)

 * Create the interface shared object